 - Lost load crashes.
 These crashes occur when a commercial driver fails to adequately secure their cargo.
 As a result, the load may tumble into the path of oncoming traffic or strike a following vehicle, leading to an accident.

 - Underride accidents.
 Sometimes, in a collision between a passenger vehicle and truck trailer, the passenger vehicle can slide underneath the trailer, which sheers off its top and often leads to death for the passenger vehicle occupants.

 Negligence-Related Truck Accident Causes

 - Improper truck driver hiring practices

 - Insufficient truck driver job or safety training

 - Inadequate driver supervision

 Consult Our Experienced Attorneys About Your Kentucky Truck Accident Case

-If you were seriously injured in a truck accident, the knowledgeable personal injury attorneys with the Law Offices of Shane Smith can help you understand your rights, explore your options for compensation, and determine the appropriate party to name as a defendant in your lawsuit.
+If you were seriously injured in a truck accident, the knowledgeable personal injury attorneys with Shane Smith Law can help you understand your rights, explore your options for compensation, and determine the appropriate party to name as a defendant in your lawsuit.
 Depending on the facts of the case, you may have grounds for a claim against both the truck driver and the trucking company that employs them.